tocchan/guildhall/mp2/assignments/a04-torque/README.md

   - [ ] Edge to Edge  (trickier)
   - *Note: Debug Draw system for rendering impacts really helps in debugging this*
 - [ ] Calculate Moment of Inertia for objects
-    - [ ] Updated eitehr when a mass or collider changes
+    - [ ] Updated either when a mass or collider changes
     - [ ] Use parrallel axis therem when colliders have a local offset from the rigidbody (center of the local shape)
         - *Note: You can get by without doing this "yet", but eventually we will have paddles that have an off-center axis of rotation.
 Just keep a note you'll be needing to do it at some point.*
 - [ ] Implement Torque and Angular Velocity